Enroll in a Course

 A Commended Scholar means the student was in the top 5% of students in their state.

 The cutoff score for Commended Scholar varies from year to year and state to state.
-To become a Commended Scholar in the state of Texas, the student should generally score 201 or higher.

 No, the Commended Scholar award is given for the prestige involved.
 It is an achievement to become a Commended Scholar and universities recognize this.